sickcodes/Docker-OSX/README.md

 # Instant OSX-KVM in a BOX!
 This Dockerfile automates the installation of OSX-KVM inside a docker container.

-It will build a 32GB Mojave Disk.
+It will build a Catalina Disk with up to 200GB of space.

 You can change the size and version using build arguments (see below).